 Germany’s Dahlmeier continued her rise to take the top step in the Women’s Pursuit, trailed by Kuzmina and Vittozzi from Italy.
-Both Gold and Silver medallists missed their final shot, leading to a tense final act as both visited the penalty loop, but Dahlmeier’s superior speed assured the win.
+Both Gold and Silver medallists missed their final shot, leading to a tense final act as both visited the penalty loop.
+However, Dahlmeier’s superior speed assured the win.

 Boe repeated his fast pace and clean shooting for victory in the Men’s Sprint – his fourth successive Gold Medal.
 Fourcade was cheered by the massed crowds into second, and Russia’s Shipulin took third and the team’s first medal of the season.